CarNDCapstone/CarND-Capstone/README.md

 # Self-driving Car Engineer Nanodegree Capstone Project:  Program an Autonomous Vehicle

 *Marek Kolodziej, Ph.D.
-Timothy Lim Yong Lee, M.S., Alejandro Terrazas, Ph.D.*
+Timothy Lim Yong Lee, M.S., Alejandro Terrazas, Ph.D., Jianzhou Zhao, M.Eng.*

 The purpose of this capstone project is to combine the skills garnered by the students in Udacity's Self-driving Car Engineering Nanodegree in order to program Carla, Udacity's self-driving car platform.
 The students combined skills in computer vision, vehicle control systems, and integration through the Robot Operating System ([ROS](https://www.ros.org>)).